blue-season/blue-season.github.io/_posts/2019-09-20-efficientnet-in-5-minutes.md

 [EfficientNet](https://arxiv.org/abs/1905.11946) is evolved from the [MobileNet V2](https://arxiv.org/abs/1905.11946) building blocks, with the key insight that scaling up the *width*, *depth* or *resolution* can improve a network's performance, and a balanced scaling of all three is the key to maximizing improvements.
+It achieves the state of the art performance with much less parameters and FLOPS than other architectures.

 All code shown here are powered by [PyWarm](https://github.com/blue-season/pywarm), a high level PyTorch API that makes the network definitions super clean.